pi-vae-pytorch

 Basic operation

 For every observation space sample x and associated label u provided to pi-VAE’s forward method, the encoder and label statistics (mean & log of variance) are obtained from the encoder and label prior modules.
-These values are used to obtain the same statistics from the full posterior q(z | x,u).
+These values are used to obtain the same statistics from the posterior q(z | x,u).

 The reparameterization trick is performed with the resulting mean & log of variance to obtain the sample’s representation in the model’s latent space.
-This latent representation is then passed to the model’s decoder module, which generates the predicted firing rate in the model’s observation space.
+This latent representation is then passed through the model’s decoder module, which generates the predicted firing rate in the model’s observation space.

 Inputs